YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

    `http://localhost:4444/wd/hub/static/resource/hub.html <http://localhost:4444/wd/hub/static/resource/hub.html>`_
 #.
 Shut down the Selenium server with ``Ctrl-C`` command.

-.. important:: If you use other versions of Firefox v20 and the Selenium Standalone Server v2.31.0, you
+.. warning:: If you not using Firefox v20 and the Selenium Standalone Server v2.31.0, you
                my run into backward compatibility issues.
 Please see the `Platforms Supported by Selenium <http://docs.seleniumhq.org/about/platforms.jsp>`_
                to learn what Selenium versions and browser versions are compatible.